Skip to main content

 Wetland Ecology and Science

-Wetlands are places on our landscapes where water is close to, at, or above the soil for at least part of the year.
-Wisconsin has over 5 million acres of wetlands, which cover 15% of our state.
-These wetlands provide extensive functions such as flood water control, water quality protection, fish and wildlife habitat and recreation for Wisconsinites.
+Wetlands are places on the landscape where water is close to, at, or above the soil for at least part of the year.
+Wisconsin has over 5 million acres of wetlands, which cover 15% of the state.
+These wetlands provide important functions such as flood water control, water quality protection, fish and wildlife habitat and recreation for Wisconsinites.

 Wetland Functional Values